hujhax/austin-improv-wiki/Kacey Samiee.md

 **Kacey Samiee** ([[Wikipedia - Help - IPA for English#Key|/ˈsæmiːˌiː/]]) is an improv performer and director.

+## History
+A post from [[Roy Janik]] about the first improv show Kacey ever saw:<blockquote>Talking with Kacey last night, she said that the first ever improv show she saw was [[Well Hung Jury|The Free Falling Mouth Actors]] (I think), at Westwood High, which I think was just The Well Hung Jury in disguise, because they couldn't perform at a highschool with their dick joke of a name.</blockquote>

 ## Troupes
 * [[The Awkwards]]
 * [[First Round Draft]]